Casimir Ubaghs

-Gérard Casimir Ubaghs (a/k/a Gerhard Casimir Ubaghs) (November 26, 1800 – February 15, 1875) - Dutch Catholic philosopher and theologian.
+Gérard Casimir Ubaghs (or Gerhard Casimir Ubaghs) (26 November 1800 – 15 February 1875) was a Dutch Catholic philosopher and theologian.
 For about 30 years (1834–1864) he was the chief formulator and promoter of a type of philosophical theology known as "traditionalist ontologism."
 Many of Ubaghs' doctrines were modifications of forms of traditionalism and ontologism that were already current in the 19th- and previous centuries.
 Ubaghs and some of his followers taught primarily at the Catholic University of Louvain, where a school of philosophical theology based on his teachings came into being.
 This school of philosophical theology is referred to, variously, as the Traditionalist Ontologism of Louvain, or as the Ontologico-Traditionalist School of Louvain.

 Family background

 Ubaghs was born in Berg en Terblijt, a village in the municipality of Valkenburg aan de Geul, in Limburg (Netherlands).
-His parents were Jean Ubachs (1758 – April 30, 1833), who was an innkeeper on the Cauberg, and Marie Helene Pluijmen (1763 – November 6, 1840).
-Gerard's father spelled his surname "Ubachs" instead of "Ubaghs", as did many other members of the Ubaghs/Ubachs family.
-Jean and Marie were married on November 16, 1783 in Valkenburg, and they had 10 children.
-Gérard had 4 brothers and 5 sisters.
+His parents were Jean Ubachs (1758 – 30 April 1833), who was an innkeeper on the Cauberg, and Marie Helene Pluijmen (1763 – 6 November 1840).
+Gerard's father spelled his surname "Ubachs" instead of "Ubaghs", as did many other members of his family.
+Jean and Marie were married on 16 November 1783 in Valkenburg; they had 10 children: Gérard had 4 brothers and 5 sisters.